One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 (Incidentally, calling this “a #MeToo Bond” as some have is miles away from the point, as if stopping movies treating fictional female characters like shit was the primary goal of the movement, rather than an increasingly welcome side-effect.)

 On the other hand, we mentioned last week how the latter end of the Craig era explains everything to death as an overreaction to the critique of Quantum Of Solace being “too confusing”.
-Here, that baldly feeds us twists and character details well in advance of them either being discovered by Bond or unsurprisingly unfolded.
+Here, it baldly feeds us twists and character details well in advance of them either being discovered by Bond or unsurprisingly unfolded.

 Think back to how we get scenes with Le Chiffre and Greene before Bond confronts them, and compare them with how every film since Skyfall has obscured the villain for effect until a long time into the film.